-With an unselective (i.e., 50% female) maximum sustainable kill, the mean age of harvested males was 10.0 years whereas the mean age of harvested females was 7.8 years (Fig. 1).
+With an unselective (i.e., 50% female) harvest at MSY, the mean age of harvested males at the end of simulation was 10.0 years whereas the mean age of harvested females was 7.8 years (Fig. 1).
 The mean age of harvested females was lower in the unselective harvest simulation because many older females possessed cubs and were invulnerable to harvest; thus, a larger fraction of the female harvest was relatively young (i.e., pre-reproductive).
 The number of males in the unselective harvest example (520) was slightly higher than the number of females (504) after 50 years (Fig. 2) because age distributions had not completely converged on the stable age distribution.
 The stable age distributions for both males and females were re-defined by the addition of harvest mortality; however, the dynamics of convergence to the new stable age distribution were different for females compared to males because age specific harvest mortality rates were different for each sex.